-There are 32 scholarships available for pursuing a Accounting major as of September 2025.
-You can find tens of Accounting scholarships available for high school senior, college senior, college, and post-graduates.
-Some prominent Accounting scholarships for students include the Tjossem Family Endowed Scholarship, the Marian Klausmeier Roettger Scholarship Endowment, and the Stuart Cameron and Margaret McLeod Memorial Scholarship.
-You can find Accounting scholarships for pursuing your undergraduate, advanced degree, four-year, two-year, community college, bachelor's, master's, or doctoral.
+There are 32 scholarships available for pursuing a Accounting major as of October 2025.
+You can find tens of Accounting scholarships available for college, post-graduate, high school senior, and college seniors.
+Some prominent Accounting scholarships for students include the Ritchie-Jennings Memorial Scholarship, the AICPA Fellowship for Minority Doctoral Students Scholarship, and the Donald L. Moede Memorial Scholarship.
+You can find Accounting scholarships for pursuing your undergraduate, doctoral, bachelor's, four-year, two-year, community college, master's, or advanced degree.

-You can find scholarship financial aid for studying Accounting by using a scholarship search engine like Scholarships That Work, which has 32 Accounting scholarships with an average award amount of $4,864.
-You can also find scholarships to pursue Accounting by inquiring with organizations that offer Business & Economics scholarships, like the Lake Washington Institute of Technology, the Huntingburg Foundation, Inc., the Institute of Management Accountants (IMA), or the Alliance Recruitment Agency.
+You can find scholarship financial aid for studying Accounting by using a scholarship search engine like Scholarships That Work, which has 32 Accounting scholarships with an average award amount of $4,564.
+You can also find scholarships to pursue Accounting by inquiring with organizations that offer Business & Economics scholarships, like the Association of Certified Fraud Examiners, the American Institute of Certified Public Accountants, the Community Foundation for the Fox Valley Region, Inc., or the Alliance Recruitment Agency.

 To apply for scholarships in Accounting, you will need to fill out the scholarship application form on the scholarship page.
-For one of these scholarships, you will need to submit an essay.
-Several Accounting scholarships require a resume, and one award require letters of recommendation.
+For two of these scholarships, you will need to submit an essay.
+Several Accounting scholarships require a resume, and two awards require letters of recommendation.
 The GPA requirements for Accounting scholarships vary between a 2.5 and 3.8 minimum GPA.

-Some of the best scholarships for studying Accounting are the Alliance Recruitment Scholarship Program, the Pennsylvania Society of Tax and Accounting Professionals Scholarships, the Bank of America Lori Ann Robinson Scholarship, the AWSCPA Scholarship, and the IMA Memorial Education Fund Scholarship.
+Some of the best scholarships for studying Accounting are the Alliance Recruitment Scholarship Program, the IBTTA Foundation Scholarship Program, the Edward and Beverly Zimmerman Memorial Scholarship Fund, the Stephanie Lynn Nicholas Scholarship Fund, and the Harry J. Donnelly Memorial Scholarship.
 The best Accounting scholarships will be listed at the top of this page.

 Yes, there are three scholarships specifically for minority students who want to pursue Accounting or Business & Economics.
-Applicants who identify as Asian, Black, or Minority are eligible for these scholarships, like the Tjossem Family Endowed Scholarship, the Stuart Cameron and Margaret McLeod Memorial Scholarship, and the Marian Klausmeier Roettger Scholarship Endowment.
+Applicants who identify as Minority, Asian, or Black are eligible for these scholarships, like the Ritchie-Jennings Memorial Scholarship, the Donald L. Moede Memorial Scholarship, and the AICPA Fellowship for Minority Doctoral Students Scholarship.

 Scholarships by Major